ChristinaLK/htc-intro/lesson.md

 ![Many Processors](figs/multi_cpu.png)

-In this model, it is not practical for you to run the job directly on all the computers.
+In this model, it is not practical for you to run the job(s) directly on all the computers.
 There needs to be a program that assigns the jobs to computers and then runs them for you.
 This kind of program is called either a *batch system* or *batch scheduler*.
 For our *pool* of